-Congressional Action.
-Although the House-passed bill (H.R.
-3057) does not set a specific total amount for assistance to the front-line states in the war on terror, proposed assistance to several countries is reduced.
-The House measure allocates none of the \$458.5 million requested for Iraq, with the House Appropriations Committee noting that about \$5 billion remains unobligated from the \$18.44 billion appropriated in P.L.
-108-106.
-Pakistan is set to receive \$80 million less than the Administration's request, largely because of Committee concerns that the Administration is incrementally funding military procurement by Pakistan rather than annually fully funding weapons acquisitions.
+Administration's request, largely because of Committee concerns that the Administration is incrementally funding military procurement by Pakistan rather than annually fully funding weapons acquisitions.
 H.R.
-3057 also reduces amounts for Turkey and bars military assistance for Uzbekistan while recommending that U.S. military training programs for the Uzbekistan's military be reviewed.
-Funds for Jordan are recommended by the House at the requested level (\$462 million).
+3057 also reduced amounts for Turkey and barred military assistance for Uzbekistan while recommending that U.S. military training programs for the Uzbekistan's military be reviewed.
+Funds for Jordan were recommended by the House at the requested level (\$462 million).

-For Afghanistan, the House recommendation earmarks \$954 million in total aid, roughly the level requested, but adds some conditions to the assistance.
-The House Appropriations Committee expresses concern over the lack of cooperation of the Afghan government at the local level and the lack of support at the national level for U.S.-funded opium poppy eradication efforts.
-Consequently, the House reduces from \$184 million to \$135 million the budget request for Afghan counter-narcotics aid and requires a report prior to the obligation of any funds for such purposes regarding the overall U.S. strategy for assisting Afghanistan to counter poppy cultivation, fight heroin trafficking, and implement alternative development programs.
-While fully funding the \$430 million ESF request for Afghanistan, the House bars the expenditure of \$205 million of the funds until the Secretary of State certifies that the local and national government of Afghanistan is fully cooperating with the United States on narcotics eradication and interdiction efforts.
+For Afghanistan, the House recommendation earmarked \$954 million in total aid, roughly the level requested, but added some conditions to the assistance.
+The House Appropriations Committee expressed concern over the lack of cooperation of the Afghan government at the local level and the lack of support at the national level for U.S.-funded opium poppy eradication efforts.
+Consequently, the House reduced from \$184 million to \$135 million the budget request for Afghan counter-narcotics aid and required a report prior to the obligation of any funds for such purposes regarding the overall U.S. strategy for assisting Afghanistan to counter poppy cultivation, fight heroin trafficking, and implement alternative development programs.
+While fully funding the \$430 million ESF request for Afghanistan, the House barred the expenditure of \$205 million of the funds until the Secretary of State certified that the local and national government of Afghanistan was fully cooperating with the United States on narcotics eradication and interdiction efforts.

-Like the House, the Senate measure does not establish a precise funding level for war on terror programs.
-Unlike the House, however, the Senate bill fully funds country aid levels, as requested, for key partners in the global war on terrorism.
-Amounts for Jordan, Pakistan, Indonesia, Iraq and others are provided at amounts sought by the executive branch.
-Funds for Afghanistan are set at \$920 million.
-A Senate floor amendment that cuts by \$100 million ESF appropriations, however, could place some constraints on assistance in the war on terror since the ESF account is a primary source of funds for this purpose.
+Like the House, the Senate measure did not establish a precise funding level for war on terror programs.
+Unlike the House, however, the Senate bill fully funded country aid levels, as requested, for key partners in the global war on terrorism.
+Amounts for Jordan, Pakistan, Indonesia, Iraq and others were provided at amounts sought by the executive branch.
+Funds for Afghanistan were set at \$920 million.
+A Senate floor amendment that cut by \$100 million ESF appropriations, however, could have placed some constraints on assistance in the war on terror since the ESF account is a primary source of funds for this purpose.